xinyi-chong/tutorial_overlay/README.md

 For a complete list of all classes' properties and methods, refer to the [API documentation](https://pub.dev/documentation/tutorial_overlay/latest/tutorial_overlay/) on pub.dev.

-# 📋 Additional Notes
+## 📋 Additional Notes
 - Ensure `GlobalKey` is unique for each widget to avoid conflicts.
-- Use `context` for navigation to ensure proper routing in multi-page tutorials.
+- Provide `context` for navigation to ensure proper routing in multi-screen tutorials.
-- Customize indicators and tooltips by passing widgets to `TutorialStep`.
 - Use distinct `tutorialId` values (e.g., `'home'`, `'profile'`) to manage multiple tutorials within the same app.

 For more details, refer to the [example folder](https://github.com/xinyi-chong/tutorial_overlay/tree/main/example) in the repository.